davestewart/davestewart-content/content/blog/thoughts/keto-and-fasting/index.md

 ---
+date: 2023-05-11
 description: Everything I learned in 3 months of sticking to a keto and fasting regime
-date: 2023-05-11
+summary: |
+  Personal account of a 3-month keto and intermittent fasting experiment in 2023, covering the journey, learnings, and indirect benefits — written in scan-friendly note form as a practical reference for others considering the same.
 media:
   opengraph: ./laksa.jpg
   featured: ./laksa.jpg